AppDaemon/appdaemon/docs/APPGUIDE.rst

 Although it is possible to develop AppDaemon apps using a straight forward text editor, most users prefer to use some flavor of IDE.
-In order to simplify App development however, AppDaemon hides some of the complexity of import paths which makes for simpler coding but does have the side effect of confusing modern IDEs that are much stricter with import paths, and will show errors for modules that don't conform to these rules, and will not unserstand enough about the import paths to supply helpful information about AppDaemon's
+In order to simplify App development however, AppDaemon hides some of the complexity of import paths which makes for simpler coding but does have the side effect of confusing modern IDEs that are much stricter with import paths, and will show errors for modules that don't conform to these rules, and will not understand enough about the import paths to supply helpful information about AppDaemon's
 API.
 Fortunately however, with a few simple steps, the IDE can be persuaded to work as desired.
 In addition, AppDaemon's APIs now have full type hints to make use of a modern IDE a lot easier and more helpful.
 This capability has been tested in Microsoft's VS Code but these steps should apply equally to other IDEs such as PyCharm.